Olsztyn, Silesian Voivodeship

 Olsztyn is a town in Częstochowa County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Olsztyn.
-It lies approximately 12 km south-east of Częstochowa and 59 km north of the voivodeship capital Katowice.
 The village has a population of 2,331.
 It contains the ruins of a 14th-century castle, which was located on a hill above the village.

 Name and location

 Olsztyn belongs to Lesser Poland, and lies on the Trail of the Eagles' Nests, a popular tourist trail, which was named after a chain of 25 medieval castles which the trail passes by, between Częstochowa and Kraków.
 Its original name was Holsztyn, which is a Polonized version of the German word Holstein (or Hohlenstein); the name refers to German settlers, who founded the village in the Middle Ages (see Ostsiedlung, Walddeutsche).